klemie/MineSweeper/README.md

-# smorgasbord
+# MineSweeper
-A smorgasbord of projects from high school and personal alike
+Python version of minesweeper I made in highschool